 - The uncertainty and changes to routine can result in anxiety and fear for children.
 Design simple messages to reassure children and to help parents or other caregivers appropriately respond to the informational and emotional needs of children in a positive manner.
 Identify strategies for providing psychosocial support to children, especially to those under quarantine.
 See here for some examples of psychosocial support to children highlighted in Intervention 3 and here for suggestions for adolescents. - Ensure that you have child-friendly key messages about COVID-19, including on handwashing, hygiene and social distancing.
 Make them simple for children to understand.
 Examples can be found here and here. - Provide recreational and learning activities to children during isolation.
 Examples of activities for children recommended by the CP AOR5 can be found here.
-In addition, the following links provide online learning resources for young children (preschool-Grade 2) using visual images to introduce basic concepts of math, science, social studies, art and health to the youngest learners: <a href="https://examples.com/here/examples/examp - Provide children in residential care with items to support their hygiene, health and wellbeing whilst in care e.g., soap, hand sanitizer, educational materials, recreational supplies like sporting equipment, games or puzzles.
+In addition, the following links provide online learning resources for young children (preschool-Grade 2) using visual images to introduce basic concepts of math, science, social studies, art and health to the youngest learners: Everyday Learning and PBS KIDS videos, games and activities all about handwashing and staying healthy. - Provide children in residential care with items to support their hygiene, health and wellbeing whilst in care e.g., soap, hand sanitizer, educational materials, recreational supplies like sporting equipment, games or puzzles.
 This should include the provision of child-friendly hand-washing stations made in close collaboration with Water, Sanitation and Hygiene (WASH) service providers.